Apparel and Textile Industry

 Only by taking the actions enumerated in the Call to Action can companies act responsibly and prevent their supply chains being linked to the forced labour of Uyghurs and other Turkic and Muslim-majority peoples.

-The following companies have committed to the steps outlined in the Call to Action, and have made their commitments public:
+The following companies have shown leadership and committed to the steps outlined in the Call to Action, and have made their commitments public:

 - ASOS plc

 - EILEEN FISHER

 - OVS S.p.A

 - Seasalt Cornwall

 The enforcement of the Uyghur Forced Labor Prevention Act (UFLPA) in the United States has, in effect, made our Call to Action binding law for companies’ imports into the U.S. market.